awsdocs/nice-dcv-admin-guide/doc_source/manage-stop.md

 ## Stopping the NICE DCV Server on Windows<a name="manage-stop-windows"></a>

-Use the following procedure to stop the NICE DCV server using the Services snap\-in for the Microsoft Management Console\.
+Manually stop the NICE DCV server using the Services snap\-in for the Microsoft Management Console\.

 **To stop the NICE DCV server on Windows**